appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/okta-openid.md

 ### SSO Mapping

-This step is optional.
-You can skip it if you do not plan to use SSO Mapping.
+This step is optional and can be skipped if you do not plan to use SSO Mapping.

 - Navigate to the **Directory** section in the Okta Dashboard, click on **Groups**, and create the groups as needed.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-create-groups.png' />

-- Assign users to groups
+- Assign users to groups.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-okta-assign-users-to-groups.png' />